mdekrey/foundryvtt-dndmashup/README.md

 [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT] for Foundry Virtual Tabletop.

 Please add your licensing information here.
 Add your chosen license as `LICENSE` file to the project root and mention it here.
 If you don't know which license to choose, take a look at [Choose an open source license].

-[League Basic JS Module Template]: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template
+[league basic js module template]: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template
-[LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT]: https://foundryvtt.com/article/license/
+[limited license agreement for module development]: https://foundryvtt.com/article/license/
-[Choose an open source license]: https://choosealicense.com/
+[choose an open source license]: https://choosealicense.com/